paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/important_measures.md

 # Important measures

 In case the reliability targets are not met, the design process reconsiders the system architecture in order to improve the reliability.
 Quantification of system reliability gives only the overall system performance measure, but the reliability assessment can also provide a ranking of components with respect to their significance for system reliability.
-Several measures of significance have been proposed for the case where the support model is a fault tree or RBD, grouped under the generic designation of "importance measures".
+Several measures of significance have been proposed for the case where the support model is a fault tree or {term}`RBD`, grouped under the generic designation of "importance measures".
 The aim of importance measures is to support system design in selecting the most efficient solution through quantitative analysis related to the following questions Error: Reference source not found:

 ```{admonition} Todo
 :class: todo